estvc7/cookieKris/README.md

 - **Code editor**: [VS Code](https://code.visualstudio.com/) is recommended.

 ### Steps
+> [!NOTE]
+> Make sure to have the latest version of node as is mentioned in the prerequisites

 1. **Install dependencies**: Run `npm install`
 2. **Run the development server**: `npm run dev`
 3. **View your project**: Open [localhost:3000](http://localhost:3000)